 - If using a softer bread, keep the slices in the refrigerator for at least 30 mins

-- Chop the onions and chillies as finely as you can, this way they will stick easily to the bread
+- Chop the onions and chilies as finely as you can, this way they will stick easily to the bread

 - Whip up the spicy egg mixture in a wide bowl in which you can easily soak the bread

 - Use a non-stick fry pan to shallow fry the toast.
-Alternatively, you can also use a cast iron pan for this recipe .
-Note: Use Coupon Code “ministryofcurry” for $10 discount for purchase over $59.95 on Mealthy products
+Alternatively, you can also use a cast iron pan for this recipe.

-Almost any bread works fine, but I like to use a slightly firm bread.
+Almost any bread works fine, but I like to use slightly firm bread.
 This way the toast retains the perfect texture and flavor.
-Sourdough or multigrain breads are my favorites for this bread and egg Indian breakfast recipe.
+Sourdough or multigrain bread are my favorites for this bread and egg Indian breakfast recipe.